 Lucky’s Lounge in the Seaport area is a fabulous place for a yummy meal or an old school cocktail.

-If you are in the mood for some live music, check out their weekly live music offerings.More Info (click to expand)
+If you are in the mood for some live music, check out their weekly live music offerings.More Info (click to show all)

 8. Drink beer at one of the oldest pubs in the USA

 The Green Dragon, found right in Boston’s historic area on Marshall Street, dates back to 1654.

 Paul Revere and John Hancock frequented this pub.

 In addition, the plans for the Lexington and Concord invasion could be overheard right here in this historic space.